 In the pen herein illustrated I have used three of these antifriction balls [K], which are of sufficient size when dropped into the tube [A] to dispose themselves evenly around the top of the sphere [L] and against the inner surface of the tube…

 In this position the air-hole [c] is closed, and at the same time the ball [L] is firmly pressed outwardly and held against its seat in the contracted month [f] of the tube [A], the seat being accurately fitted to the ball.
 In this position no ink can escape from the pen.
 When once the marking-sphere [L], the antifriction balls [K] [K] [K], the rod [G] and its attachments, and the spring [S] are introduced in place, the cap [B] is screwed down and need rarely be removed, except for cleaning the pen.

-The pen uses a design with multiple balls, which likely meant tolerance did not have to be as high as they are today.
+The pen uses a design with multiple balls, which meant tolerances did not have to be as high as they are today.
 And then the writing tip, which Loud described as the “marking-sphere” is the ballpoint much as we know it today.

-This design paved that way for future designs, which took all sorts of odd, wonderful forms.
+This new ballpoint concept paved that way for future designs, which took all sorts of odd, wonderful forms.
 Just look at this March 1896 design from William N. Fessenden…

 It was clear that the ball bearing was going to have a place in the future of writing, but no one knew if it would be Fessenden’s “Fountain Marking Pen” or another design that finally made what would become known as the ballpoint pen commercially viable.

 In 1935 Hungarian newspaperman László (Ladislas) Bíró started work on his ballpoint design.
 He was used to working with thin newspaper and was often puncturing pages of newsprint, so he had a special need and clear experience with printing and ink.
 Newspaper ink in particular was quick-drying which was a key insight, especially when combined with a ball writing tip and a gravity-fed ink system.